dmitrypol/valq/README.md

 valq create - create new q
 valq delete - delete q
 valq update - update q
-valq len - info about q
+valq info - info about q
-valq purge - purge messages in q or dlq valq push - push message to q valq pop - get message from q valq ack - ack message completion valq extend - extend message to have more time to complete it
+valq purge - purge messages in q, dlq or delayed q valq push - push message to q, optionally with delay valq pop - get message from q valq ack - ack message completion valq extend - extend message to have more time to complete it